-When you invest you are generally locking in you money for a period of time in a given investment vehicle.
+When you invest, you are generally locking in your money for a period of time in a given investment vehicle.
 And changing between can incur some fees or transaction costs, such as real estate fees when selling an investment property.

-Keep in mind, that while you need to spend time determining the right share, or property to invest in, it is consistently shown that it is the diversification over asset class in which you are invested in that protects you from investment risk.
+Keep in mind that while you need to spend time determining the right share or property to invest in, it is consistently shown that the diversification over asset class in which you are invested protects you from investment risk.

 3. Timing risk

 What about Investing Overseas?
-Let’s face it, New Zealand is a small country not small in size but small in population.
-There are many cities around the world with more people than the entire New Zealand population, London, New York, and Tokyo.
+Let’s face it; New Zealand is a small country not small in size but small in population.
+There are many cities worldwide with more people than the entire New Zealand population, London, New York, and Tokyo.
 This leads me to another risk that needs to be talked about, which is an economic risk.

 4. Economic Risk

 Economic risk is the risk which comes from investing all your money in one economy.
-Even if your investment portfolio is well-diversified over different investment classes, if they are all in the same economy you will still be exposed to economic risk.
+Even if your investment portfolio is well-diversified over different investment classes, you will still be exposed to economic risk if they are all in the same economy.

 Taking about economic risk a step further, we are all exposed already to economic risk.
-Even if we don’t invest.
-That is because we are tied to the New Zealand economy through our salary and wages, as well as inflation.
+Even if we don’t invest, that is because we are tied to the New Zealand economy through our salary and wages and inflation.
 Our own success is tied to New Zealand’s success.

 Let’s explore some of the economic risks New Zealand faces.
 New Zealand has several disadvantages compared to other countries economy.